jggomez/Queries-Monitoring-Neo4j/README.md

 # Neo4j Queries Monitoring

-This progam monitors the query.log file created by neo4j and sends the queries by email or slack.
+This program monitors the query.log file created by neo4j and sends the queries by email or slack.

 # Steps
  - [ ] Neo4j can be configured to log queries executed in the database.
 Please add the threshold parameter.